microsoft/pxt-arcade/docs/skillmap/balloon/balloon1.md

 ~hint Click here to reveal hidden info 🕵️

 <br/>
-Look for clues like this scattered among the instructions.
+Look for clues like this when you read instructions.

 Each one gives extra info, tips, or tricks.